Ralph Flanagan (swimmer)

-Ralph Drew Flanagan (December 14, 1918 – February 8, 1988) was an American competition swimmer who represented the United States at two consecutive Summer Olympics during the 1930s.
+Ralph Drew Flanagan (December 14, 1918 – February 8, 1988) was an American competitive swimmer who competed for the University of Texas and represented the United States at two consecutive Summer Olympics during the 1930s, winning a silver medal in the 1936 Berlin Olympics.

+Olympics

 As a 13-year-old at the 1932 Summer Olympics in Los Angeles, California, Flanagan competed in the semifinals of the men's 1,500-meter freestyle.
 Four years later at the 1936 Summer Olympics in Berlin, Germany, he won a silver medal as a member of the second-place U.S. team in the men's 4×200-meter freestyle relay.
 Individually, he finished fourth in the men's 400-meter freestyle and fifth in the men's 1,500-meter freestyle.

+During the height of his training, he swam for the Miami Swim Club and the Miami Biltmore Aquatic Club.
+Flanagan won an unprecedented 20 American Athletic Union titles and set 26 American and two world records.
+During his career, he held every U.S. freestyle record ranging from the 220-yard event to the mile.

+University of Texas

+Flanagan swam for the University of Texas under Head Coach Tex Robertson.
+In his Senior year as a swimmer at Texas, Flanagan helped lead the Texas swim team to the Southwestern Conference team Championship.
+The 1939 University of Texas swim team featured 1936 Berlin Olympic 100-meter backstroke champion Adolph Kiefer, All-America backstroker Bob Tarleton, and team Captain freestyler Hondo Crouch.

+Post-swimming careers

+After his retirement from competitive swimming, he continued to serve the sport as a professional for the Red Cross, later serving as the director of safety programs for Los Angeles.

+Honors

 Flanagan was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1978.